Syntax-Analyzer/Syntax-Analyzer-/README.md

-# Syntax Analyzer for a Subset of C
+# Lexical and Syntax Analyzer
-This project implements a syntax analyzer (parser) for a subset of the C programming language.
+This project implements a real-time lexical and syntax analyzer (parser).
 It follows the classical compiler front-end design with three main components:
 ## 1. Tokenizer (Lexical Analyzer)
-- Converts raw C code into a stream of tokens (e.g., keywords, identifiers, operators, symbols).
+- Converts raw C (also other languages than are included) code into a stream of tokens (e.g., keywords, identifiers, operators, symbols, etc).
 - Handles removal of whitespace and comments.
 - Can be built manually or using tools like Lex/Flex.
 ## 2. Grammar Definition
-- Defines a Context-Free Grammar (CFG) for a chosen subset of C.
+- Defines a Context-Free Grammar (CFG).
 - Covers syntax rules for expressions, control structures, function declarations, etc.
 ##  3. Syntax Analyzer (Parser)
 - Parses the token stream based on the grammar.
-- Verifies syntax correctness and builds a parse tree or abstract syntax tree (AST).
+- Verifies syntax correctness.
 - Implemented using techniques like recursive descent parsing or parser generators (e.g., YACC/Bison).